- How much does it cost to attend PCC?

 - Is PCC an eligible institution for me to claim a tuition tax deduction?

-Although PCC has made application for accreditation, the College does not participate in student aid programs administered by the Department of Education nor does it receive any state or federal funding.
+Although PCC is accredited, the College does not participate in student aid programs administered by the Department of Education nor does it receive any state or federal funding.
 Accordingly, the College is not able to provide 1098-T tax forms for tuition tax deductions.